Skip to main content

 Fiscal Note

 The proposed resolution authorizes a U.S. Department of Transportation grant to purchase hybrid buses and related equipment.
 The grant award totals $17.4 million and requires a local match of $3.14 million.
-Metro Transit plans to use existing budget authority and amounts planned in the 2026 capital improvement plan within its Transit Buses and Charging Equipment capital program to support the grant.
+Budget authority for the grant and match is available within Metro’s Transit Buses and Charging Equipment capital program through prior appropriations and planned amounts in the 2026 capital improvement plan.
 No additional appropriation required.

 Title